150: No Such Thing As A Helium Filled Pufferfish

 That's how I should answer everything.

-So this is Pete Conrad, who went up in the Apollo 12 mission a few years later.
+So, this is Pete Conrad, who went up in the Apollo 12 mission a few years later.

-So he was the third person to walk on the moon, and he had a bet with a journalist who'd bet that NASA dictated what the first words of anyone who stepped on the moon had to be, and he was saying, No, they don't, and I'll prove it.
+So, he was the third person to walk on the moon, and he had a bet with a journalist who'd bet that NASA dictated what the first first words of anyone who stepped on the moon had to be.

-So, the journalist told him he had to say a particular thing, and what he said was,
+And he was saying, No, they don't, and I'll prove it.
+So the journalist told him he had to say a particular thing.

-when he took his first step, whoopee!
+when he took his first step, whoopie.

-So, the thing about this guy was he was a really short guy, and he stepped out and he said, Whoopee, man, that may have been a small one for Neil, but that's a long one for me.
+So the thing about this guy was he was a really short guy, and he stepped out and he said, Whoopee, man, that may have been a small one for Neil, but that's a long one for me.

-And then, actually, as he stepped onto the moon itself, he said, Ooh, is that soft and queasy?
+And that was his first words as he stepped out of the spacecraft.
+And then actually, as he stepped onto the moon itself, he said, Ooh, is that soft and queasy?

 Wow.

-Does anyone know the shortest trip ever to the moon?
+Does Does anyone know the shortest trip ever to the moon?
+Wallace and Grommet didn't take very long at all.
+Is it that one?
+That's true.

 It's a 45-minute special, including the preamble.

-It must be that the moon landed on a bit of the moon landed on Earth and so on.
+It must be that the moon landed on, a bit of the moon landed on Earth and so on.
+No, no, just as in, I'm genuinely asking the question.

-No, no, just as in, I'm genuinely asking the question: of all the times that humans have gone from the Earth to around the moon, what's the shortest amount of time it's taken?
+Of all the times that humans have gone from the Earth to around the moon, what's the shortest amount of time it's taken?
+Do you mean the full trip?

 From here to there.
+From here to there.

 I would think it would take a couple of days to get there.

+That's a long way, actually.
 It's 250,000 miles give or take.

 I would say

+nine hours.
 Oh, that's so close.

+Is it?
 Yeah, eight and a half hours.
+That's amazing.

 In 2006, it was a New Horizons probe.

 So it didn't land on the moon, but it went from the Earth to where the moon is.
+In eight hours.

 In eight and a half hours.
+That's crazy.

-And the longest ever was in 2003.
+And that was in 2006, and the longest ever was in 2003.

 And that was one year, one month, and two weeks it took them to get from here to the moon.
+Well, they kept asking for directions on the way.

 People kept on messing around with them.